pateldhwani26/Google-Data-Analytics-Certificate/README.md

 * Add the pipe operator at the end of each line of the piped operation except the last one
 * Check your code after you've programmed your pipe
 * All the lines of the pipes are automatically indented, if the line doesnt get indented itself, probably its not been added to the pipe, which might create error

+# R data frames

+A data frame is a collection of columns

+Remember:
+* Columns should be named
+* Data stored can be many different types like numeric, factor or character
+* Each column should contain same number of data items

+# Tibbles

+In tidyverse, they are like streamlined data frames

+* Never change the data types of the inputs
+* They are easy to use and time saving
+* Never change the names of the variables
+* Never create row names
+* Make printing easier

+# Tidy Data (R)

+A way of standardizing the organization of data within R.

+Tidy Data standards:

+* Variables are organized into columns
+* Observations are organized into rows
+* Each value must have its own cell

+# Import Basics in R: